Insight September 29, 2025 Lisa Sacchetti

 4. To uncover information on a candidate’s personality and cultural compatibility for your organization.

-With these purposes in mind, one can begin to understand the strengths and weaknesses of particular interview techniques in determining if a candidate has the right competencies to be effective in a new role, and, additionally, one can develop an interview strategy to reduce the risk of making the wrong hire.
+With these purposes in mind, one can begin to understand the strengths and weaknesses of particular interview techniques in determining whether a candidate has the right competencies to be effective in a new role.
+Additionally, this understanding can inform the development of an interview strategy to reduce the risk of making the wrong hire.

 Many hiring managers’ interview questions fall into two categories: chronological questions and hypothetical questions.